 Probationary period

-Probationary periods or trial periods are generally allowed in most countries, commonly lasting anywhere from 3 to 6 months.
-If you’ve never worked with an employee previously, it may be a good idea to include a probationary period in your contract to make sure that the situation is a great fit for everyone.
-However, some countries, like Chile and Belgium, don’t allow probationary periods; make sure to check with our team first.
+Probationary or trial periods are generally allowed in most countries, typically lasting 3 to 6 months.
+If you've never worked with an employee previously, it may be a good idea to include a probationary period in your contract to make sure that the situation is a great fit for everyone.
+However, some countries, like Chile and Belgium, don't allow probationary periods; you can check with our team first.

 If you'd like to include a probationary period in an employment contract, just email support@plane.com during the onboarding process to let us know.